jgreitans/voting-machine/README.md

 # Voting Machine
-An Arduino-based DIY voting device with three buttons - green, yellow and red.
+A DIY voting device with three buttons - green, yellow and red.

 ## Requirements
 Pololu Pushbutton library for Arduino - see https://github.com/pololu/pushbutton-arduino